On His Life, Career and the Long, Winding Journey to Playing Film’s Most Revered Hero

 Written by Greg Joseph

-Journalist, Hollywood biographer, actor (SAG-AFTRA), former TV critic, Television Critics Assn.
-TCM 25th anniversary Guest Programmer.
-U of Missouri alum
+Journalist, former TV critic (TCA), Hollywood biographer, actor (SAG-AFTRA).
+Turner Classic Movies 25th anniversary Guest Programmer.
+Univ. of Missouri alum.